lukasbystricky/Stokes2D/README.md

 	cd ../..

 Start Matlab and run `initpaths.m` to initialize the proper paths.
-Then run `demo_periodic_pouseille_flow`.
+To test the spectral Ewald and special quadrature run `demo_periodic_pouseille_flow`.
 With 10 panels on each wall, you should acheive around 14 digits of accuracy everywhere in the domain.

 To test the FMM, run `demo_taylor_couette.m`.
 With 10 panels on the outer wall and 5 panels on the inner wall you should see 12 digits of accuracy everywhere.